Charlcharlo/free-solar-site/README.md

+# About this project

+This is a sample version of [FreeSolarZA.co.za](https://freesolarza.co.za/).
+Product and article data has been removed and the purpose of this repository is for recruiters to view and critique my code.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).